G-Reg26/OOP_JP_Project/README.md

 # About
 This program implements classes, interfaces, and enums in order to create a flexible structure for any production line.
-The Java collection ArrayList is used to contain objects that extend the abstract class, Product.
-The list is then sorted and its object's information is printed to the console.

 # Key Learnings
 * Abstract Classes and Interfaces